-The Nurse Anesthesia Program admits one class each year that begins Fall Term.
-The application deadline each year is September 15th for submitting a completed application and supporting documentation.
-If an applicant is unable to complete the required prerequisite courses by September 15th, the applicant must acknowledge that the remaining courses will be completed within the subsequent fall or spring.
-Immediately following the September 15th deadline, all completed applicant files are reviewed by the Program Director and Assistant Director for eligibility to receive an interview with the Admissions Committee.
+The Nurse Anesthesia Program admits one class each year that begins in the Fall Term.
+The application deadline each year is September 15th for submitting a completed application and all supporting documentation.
+All completed applicant files are reviewed by the Program Director and Assistant Director for eligibility to receive an interview with the Admissions Committee.
 Applicants not invited for an interview receive written notification.
 Interviews are scheduled over a two-day period in October.
 Applicants selected to interview are contacted by telephone to schedule an appointment.
 At the conclusion of all interviews, the committee rank orders all applicants to select those applicants who will be offered a position in the next class the following Fall.
 Alternate candidates are also selected to receive any spot not accepted.
-Written notification regarding acceptance status is sent to all candidates in November.
+Written notification regarding acceptance status is sent to all candidates by November.

 2. Your information states that prerequisite course work must be completed prior to the September 15 deadline.
 If I do not have one of the prerequisite courses completed by this deadline, does that completely rule me out for the upcoming class or can something be worked out to have it completed by the time I may be accepted or prior to starting the program?